James W. Fuller Jr.: Lehigh Car, Wheel & Axle Works

-In 1867, he organized the firm of McKee, Fuller & Company, proprietors of the Lehigh Car, Wheel & Axle Works.
+In 1868, he organized the firm of McKee, Fuller & Company, proprietors of the Lehigh Car, Wheel & Axle Works.
 Beginnings of the plant had been made during the year preceding by Charles D. Fuller, an uncle and William R. Thomas.
 The capacity of the shop at this time was fifteen car wheels per day.
 The new firm at once commenced to enlarge the plant.
 They bought the defunct concern of Frederick & Company, built a forge and added an axle department.
 Since then the firm was known as the Lehigh Car, Wheel & Axle Works, and developed an enterprise of much benefit to the business prosperity of the community.
 So devoted was Mr. Fuller to his charge that he made daily trips to the works, personally superintended the mixing of irons for the casting of the wheels and made the rounds among his men in whose individual welfare he was vitally concerned.

 He was president of the Catasauqua Manufacturing Company, a director in the Thomas Iron Company, the Wahnetah Silk Company, and the Ironton Railroad.
 At the time of his death he was vice-president of the Empire Steel and Iron Company (successor to the Lehigh Crane Iron Company) and a director in the Lehigh Foundry Company.

+Death and interment

+Fuller suffered an episode of apoplexy and died at his home in Catasauqua on January 15, 1910, and was interred at the Fairview Cemetery in West Catasauqua.